1 Wine is a mocker, strong drink is raging, and whoever is deceived by it is not wise.

 18 Every purpose is established by counsel, and with good advice make war.

-19 He who goes about as a gossiper reveals secrets; therefore, do not meddle with him who flatters with his lips.
+19 He who goes around as a gossiper reveals secrets; therefore, do not meddle with him who flatters with his lips.

 20 Whoever curses his father or his mother, his lamp shall be put out in obscure darkness.